Who Has Cheap Insurance for a Ford Explorer in California?

 So comparing independent agents, exclusive agents, and direct, which one works best to buy cheap insurance for a Ford Explorer in California?
 It would be easy to say buying from a direct car insurance company results in the cheapest price because you bypass the agent, but in reality, that is not the case.
 A good argument could also be made that using an independent agent can save the most money because you have more choices, but that’s not always true, either.
 In some circumstances, exclusive agencies have really good rates that other car insurance companies cannot touch.

 Due to that fact that car insurance uses so many rating variables, the guaranteed way to make sure you’re not overpaying for car insurance is to do a thorough rate comparison.
 The best approach is to get quotes from all three to have the best selection of rates to choose from.
-A great place to start is our list of online companies offering discounts: click here to view.

 Frequently Asked Questions